Skip to Content

 In order to be considered for selection into this programme you must:

 Please note: This programme has a limited number of places available.
 Meeting entry requirements does not guarantee acceptance into the programme.

-More details about this programme are available on page 29 of our Postgraduate Prospectus.
+More details about this programme are available in our Psychology Postgraduate Prospectus 2020 (783 KB) .